k391-X/cmthang/README.md

 - 🌱 I’m currently learning Laravel, Vuejs, JavaScript.
 - 💞️ I've always wanted to collaborate with everyone (admire interesting people).
 - 📫 How to reach me by number phone (+84)988 944 200.
-- 📫 Or by email: cmthang2407@gmail.com
+- 📞 Or by email: cmthang2407@gmail.com
+- 🍓 A few more trivia: I've gradually become less responsive, so I prefer long-term plowing games over processing speed :))

 <!---
 cmthang/cmthang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.